Employment applications:

 • Teacher aides

-• Student helpers
+• Student helpers / Work permit information

 Squiggles & Wiggles coincides with Plymouth Summer School, meeting from 8:30 to 11 a.m.
-Monday through Thursday from June 19 to 29 and from July 10 to 20 (off the week of July 3) at Horizon Elementary School, 411 S. Highland Ave.
+Monday through Thursday from June 16 to 26 and from July 7 to 17 (off the week of June 30) at Horizon Elementary School, 411 S. Highland Ave.

-The fee for the 4-week program is $198 until June 9, then $208.
-Fees include all supplies and snacks.
 Families need to arrange transportation to and from preschool; busing is not available.
-If needed, child care is available before and after preschool through Berry Branch at an additional fee.
+If needed, Berry Branch child care is available before and/or after preschool for an additional fee.

 Learn more:

-• Contact teacher Shaunna Renzelmann at srenzelmann@plymouth.k12.wi.us or 920-892-2661 Ext.
-4323.
+• For program questions, contact teacher Shaunna Renzelmann at srenzelmann@plymouth.k12.wi.us or 920-892-2661 Ext.
+3106.

 Two age-appropriate programs are available:

-To register for Extra Mile: Visit the Child Care section of MyRec and follow the steps below:
+New families: Visit the Child Care section of MyRec and follow the steps below:

 1. Create a MyRec account for your household, if you do not already have one.

-Registration is coordinated by Community Education & Recreation, but all of the following camps except Tennis are operated by their respective Plymouth High School programs.
-Camps will be held at PHS, 125 S. Highland Ave.
+Registration is coordinated by Community Education & Recreation, but all of the following camps except Tennis are operated by their respective PHS programs.

 Lady Panther Girls Basketball Camp